OronDF343/FuwaTeaWin/README.md

 **This repository isn't set up quite yet, please check back later for more info.**

+Contributing: ReSharper is recommended.
+A DotSettings file is included.

 Please use the appropriate ANSI codepage for installer language files (*.isl) and licenses - unicode is not supported.
 Example: msg_he.isl and gplv3-hebrew.txt are encoded in Windows-1255.

-LICENSE: GPLv3.
-Please respect the licenses of all the referenced libraries.
+Compiling: Visual Studio 2013 required.
+Community Edition is recommended.
+Installer requires a relatively new version of Inno Setup **Unicode**.

-Works on Windows Vista, 7, 8, 8.1, 10 (build 10122 and up).
+Runs on Windows Vista, 7, 8, 8.1, 10 (build 10122 and up).
 Requires .NET Framework 4.5.1 or 4.5.2.

+**Release ETA: None (don't ask for one)**

 Contact
 -------